Arjun4522/Lazarus.ai/readme.md

 # Lazarus.ai

-An advanced MLSecOps platform designed for seamless integration with any model deployment workflow.
+An advanced MLSecOps platform designed for seamless integration with any ML model deployment workflow.
 It meticulously scans for potential bugs and security vulnerabilities at every stage of the CI/CD pipeline.
 Equipped with an intuitive in-built chat UI, Lazarus.ai enhances the vulnerability management process, ensuring it is both comprehensive and reliable.

 ## Features